t0pcart/l0cati0nkiller/README.md

 **SUPPORTS IOS 15+ (JAILBREAK/ROOT SHELL REQURIED)**

+**Why doesn't this support unjailbroken iOS?**

+This script needs to be run as root to work, which can only be done on jailbroken iOS

 **THE LIFE360 CHANGES PERSIST AFTER REBOOTS;THE FINDMY WILL NOT**

 lkiller: Shell script written to remove Life360's binary in memory and by removing it from the application path on disk; the Find My dameon(findmydeviced) will be killed and prevented from reloading